ForgingAntiquity/forgingantiquity.github.io/gallerySimonides.md

 <figure>
 <p><img src="/images/Simonides_Hegesippus.jpg"/></p>
 <figcaption> The 'Hegesippus' papyrus of Constantine Simonides.
-Source: C. Simonides, *Facsimiles of certain portions of the Gospel of St. Matthew, and of the Epistles of Ss.
-Jame and Jude* (London: Trübner, 1861), pl.
+Source: C. Simonides, <i>Facsimiles of certain portions of the Gospel of St. Matthew, and of the Epistles of Ss.
+Jame and Jude</i> (London: Trübner, 1861), pl.
 XIV. </figcaption>

 </figure>